Mark Knowles (field hockey): Recognition

-In the 2005 Australia Day Honours Knowles was awarded a Medal of the Order of Australia (OAM).
+In the 2005 Australia Day Honours, Knowles was awarded the Medal of the Order of Australia (OAM) "for service to sport as a Gold Medallist at the Athens 2004 Olympic Games."

 In 2007, Knowles was honoured by being named the Young Player of the Year by the International Hockey Federation.
 In 2015, Knowles was honoured by being named the 2014 World Player of the Year, following on from his performances at the 2014 Hockey World Cup, by the International Hockey Federation.
 He has been the Kookaburras captain since 2014.

 Knowles was the Australian flag bearer at the 2018 Commonwealth Games opening ceremony on 4 April 2018.
 He was also a baton runner during the Rockhampton leg of the Queen's Baton Relay on 23 March 2018 in the lead up to the Commonwealth Games.

+In 2024, he was inducted into the Sport Australia Hall of Fame.